matthewevans/vscode-textinfo/README.md

 # textinfo README

-Small VSCode Extension
+Small VSCode Extension.

 ## Features

-- Displays the estimated reading time remaining for the current document
+- Displays the estimated reading time remaining for the current document.
+Uses [text-readability](https://github.com/clearnote01/readability) package with custom module definition file.
 - For supported languages, comments will be detected and annotated to display the evaluated reading level, the following readability tests:
   - Flesch Kincaid Grade
   - Flesch Reading Ease (interpreted as a grade)